GlowstoneMC/Glowstone/README.md

 # Glowstone

-A fast, customizable and compatible open source Minecraft server.
+A fast, customizable and compatible open source server for Minecraft: Java Edition.

 ## Introduction

-Glowstone is a lightweight, from scratch, open source [Minecraft](http://minecraft.net) server written in Java that supports plugins written for the Bukkit API.
+Glowstone is a lightweight, from scratch, open source [Minecraft](http://minecraft.net) server written in Java that supports plugins written for the Bukkit API and its major forks, Spigot and Paper.

 The main goals of the project are to provide a lightweight implementation of the Bukkit API and Minecraft server where exact vanilla functionality is